slowernews/wisdom-tldr/README.md

 > *'Choose the plan with more options.
 The one that lets you change plan.'*

 > *'Look for actionable steps.'*

+> *'A well defined problem seeks its own solution' -- Mike Brundant*

 HOWEVER, some people get paralyzed by [over thinking](#on-starting-and-timing).

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*